 The following regulations appear in Title 2, California Code of Regulations under Division 1, Chapter 3, Subchapter 1, Article 25.
 Hearings.
 They include sections 599.893 through 599.910.

-The regulations in this article shall apply to all parties to appeal hearings conducted by the Deparment of Personnel Adminstration, its Director and his/her designees.
+The regulations in this article shall apply to all parties to appeal hearings conducted by the Department of Personnel Administration, its Director and his/her designees.

 Unless the context requires otherwise, the definitions immediately hereinafter set forth govern the construction of this article.

-"Appeal" means any written request for relief filed with the Deparment of Personnel Adminstration and includes "application," "petition," and "protest."
+"Appeal" means any written request for relief filed with the Department of Personnel Administration and includes "application," "petition," and "protest."

-"Appellant" means the person or state agency filing any appeal with the Deparment of Personnel Adminstration.
+"Appellant" means the person or state agency filing any appeal with the Department of Personnel Administration.

 "Respondent" means the person or state agency whose interests are adverse to those of the appellant or who will be directly affected by the Department's decision.

-The following administrative adjudication provisions of the Administrative Procedure Act (APA), which are set forth in Chapters 4.5 and 5 of Part 1 of Division 3 of Title 2 of the Government Code are applicable to the Deparment of Personnel Adminstration's appeals hearings as follows:
+The following administrative adjudication provisions of the Administrative Procedure Act (APA), which are set forth in Chapters 4.5 and 5 of Part 1 of Division 3 of Title 2 of the Government Code are applicable to the Department of Personnel Administration's appeals hearings as follows: